Home

 Contact Us

-Sarah 'Sadie'
+Sarah Ellen 'Sadie' Harbaugh (1879-1939) and

-Sarah Ellen 'Sadie' (Harbaugh) Ream was born on March 27, 1879 on a farm at what is now Clairton Lake near Scullton, Somerset County, PA, the daughter of David and Mary Magdalene (Whipkey) Harbaugh.
+Sarah Ellen "Sadie" (Harbaugh) Ream was born on March 27, 1879 on a farm at what is now Clairton Lake near Scullton, Somerset County, PA, the daughter of David and Mary Magdalene (Whipkey) Harbaugh.

-Hard-working and fiery tempered, Sadie married Joseph Ward Ream (1875-1939) on April 12, 1896.
-He was the son of Thomas and Adeline (Shaulis) Ream Jr., and was the youngest of 15 children.
+Joseph was the son of Thomas and Adeline (Shaulis) Ream Jr. and the youngest of 15 children.
 They lived on a farm at Jersey Hollow near Ursina, Somerset County.

 Twenty years later, when Sadie's mother died, Joe also played a role with the estate paperwork.
-He wrote a letter to the US Pension Commissioner, sending an executor's notice of the costs of her burial, so the estate could obtain reimbursement.
-The letter is seen here, with the original in the National Archives in Washington, DC.
+He wrote a letter to the United States Pension Commissioner, sending an executor's notice of the costs of her burial, so the estate could obtain reimbursement.

 ...took care of the household chores, which consisted of scrubbing wood floors, washing clothes on the washboard, baking bread and preparing all the meals each day for the whole family.
 On occasion they would spend their evenings visiting their neighbors.